What is NewsMatch?

 NewsMatch pools gifts from local and national funders to match small-dollar donations to nonprofit newsrooms across the country.
 Local and national foundations provide gifts to the Fund for Nonprofit News, hosted at the Miami Foundation.
 The Fund then matches every dollar that newsrooms raise from donors during the year-end NewsMatch campaign, up to a predetermined cap.
 For funder partners at the local or national level, we can also offer small, specialized funds or facilitate direct match opportunities that meet your specific interest and priorities.
 For more details on how you can support NewsMatch, see below.

-In 2017, NewsMatch became the largest-ever grassroots fundraising campaign for nonprofit news, raising more than $4.8 million from individual donors and a coalition of more than 25 local and national funders during a record-breaking year overall for charitable giving to journalism.
-Now we are inviting you to join the NewsMatch 2018 national matching fund or to partner with us to set up matches for the places and issues that align with your giving priorities.
+In 2019, NewsMatch built on its legacy as the largest-ever grassroots fundraising campaign for nonprofit news, helping to raise $43.5 million during in the campaign's best year yet.
+Now we are inviting you to join the NewsMatch 2020 national matching fund, or to partner with us to set up matches for the places and issues that align with your giving priorities.

 We have a team that identifies and vets grantees and manages the grant making and evaluation process; so whether you are a longtime journalism funder or just getting interested in supporting journalism and media, NewsMatch makes it easy to contribute to strengthening the field of nonprofit news.
-This year’s match will open in mid-November and close on December 31.
-Through NewsMatch, we can make 2018 another record-setting year for donations to quality journalism!
+Through NewsMatch, we can make 2020 another record-setting year for donations to quality journalism!

 How can you get involved?